Black mothers and their babies are 3 to 4 times more likely to experience serious complications in birth, including death.

 Midwifery care reduces the impact of racism on black birth

-Racism in health care means that black mothers and their babies are 3 to 4 times more likely to experience serious complications, even when income, education, and access to health insurance are taken into account.
+Racism in health care means that black birthing families are 3 to 4 times more likely to experience serious complications, even when income, education, and access to health insurance are taken into account.

 According to recent research, improving access to midwives could have powerful positive benefits for African American families.